-In view of the fact that smoking in enclosed (or substantially enclosed) areas is illegal, you should identify the steps you will take if employees flout the law (and that you would like them to take if customers or other visitors do likewise).
+As smoking in enclosed (or substantially enclosed) areas is illegal, you should identify the steps you will take if employees flout the law (and the steps you would like employees to take if customers or other visitors flout the law).

 It is wise to say that the list is not intended to be exhaustive.

 Caution should be exercised when dealing with an employee under the influence of alcohol or drugs.
-If the employee is an alcoholic or drug addict then this should be dealt with as a capability issue and not as gross misconduct in the first instance.
+If the employee is an alcoholic or drug addict, this should be dealt with as a capability issue in the first instance, and not as gross misconduct.